kubermatic/docs/content/kubermatic/master/examples/_index.en.md

 ## Examples

-This section contains examples of how to manage worker's nodes in your cluster as well as deploying your application to the cluster using KKP.
+This section contains examples of how to manage worker's nodes in your cluster as well as how to deploy your application to the cluster using KKP.